owulveryck/blog/content/post/a-philosopher-called-linda.md

 {{< /highlight  >}}

 #### The _Tuple_ type
 As a tuple I will use a flat go structure.
-Thereofe I can describe a tuple as an interface{}
+Therefore I can describe a tuple as an interface{}

 {{< highlight go >}}
 type Tuple interface{}